pnlbwh/structuralQC/README.md

 Given a structural image (T1 or T2), the algorithm can predict that as a good or bad image.

-> ./structuralQC.py -i image.nrrd -t t1
+> ./structuralQC.py -i image.nrrd -t t1 --fixedImage -o /tmp/

-Additionally, mask `-m` and output folder `-o` can be specified.

 You can write a shell script to exploit the above for batch of data.
 However, you can also use the following batch processing to do it